-Pirate history miniature model re-enactment for schools, fairs and festivals
+A fascinating pirate history experience, and epic miniature model show for schools, fairs and festivals

 Anne Bonny the Pirate Queen

-Anne Bonny and the Battles of Fort Charles; a miniature re-enactment using scenery, model ships and small figures.
-It is a narration of the fortunes of Anne Bonny, the Pirate Queen, against the backdrop of war between the English and French in the early 1700s.
-The story is a mix of fact and fiction and is inspired by the work of Michael Bentine.
+Follow the adventures of Anne Bonny and the Battles of Fort Charles; a tale of bravery, adventure, intrigue, treachery, and cunning.
+This miniature model re-enactment uses scenery, model ships and small figures to create an inspiring narrative that supercharges young imaginations.
+The story is set against the backdrop of war between the English and French in the early 1700s, it is a mix of fact and fiction and is inspired by the work of Michael Bentine.

-The soundtrack running time is approximately 40-45 minutes, but the whole experience can last much longer, due to the ramblings of the show host.
-The show is hosted by Sergeant Major Harvey Wallbanger, who ushers, directs and explains the details of the battles with a tongue in cheek, accessible style.
+The show is hosted by Sergeant Major Harvey Wallbanger, who directs the action, and explains the details of the battles in a tongue in cheek, accessible style.

 Between shows the set can be viewed on its own as a model scenery and/or can feature question and answer sessions with the good Sergeant Major.
-In short, it is a live art installation with or without performances.
+It is a live art installation to feed the imagination, with or without performances.

 The show is available for schools, community groups and festivals.
 Given the detailed nature of the set, although it can reach large audiences, to enjoy the detail it particularly suits intimate audiences sitting close to the set.
 Several sittings or performance times throughout the day is advised.